 This is a collection of stories by Arilin, telling of giants—usually giantesses, and so far always furry—that she’s met or heard of over the years.
 They range the gamut from gentle giants to apocalyptic ones, and genres range over the map: science fiction, fantasy, horror, and whatever you might consider “slice of life but with giants.”
-Some of these stories previously appeared in MegaMorphics, a macrophile-themed APA; others first appeared on Arilin’s Fur Affinity archive.
+Some of these stories appeared in MegaMorphics, a macrophile-themed APA; others first appeared on Arilin’s Fur Affinity archive.

 Macrophilia is faux Latin for “an attraction to, or paraphilia involving, giants”; a macrophile is someone who experiences that attraction.
 While furry entered popular culture as “someone who dresses up in animal costumes,” the fandom term is rather broader than that: furries are animal-people, like Zootopia, or fans of animal-people.
-Despite what that episode of “CSI” told you, most furries don’t dress up in costumes, and furry isn’t exclusively sexual.
+Despite what that episode of “CSI” told you (or by now, your parents), most furries don’t dress up in costumes, and furry isn’t intrinsically sexual.

-That’s not to say that there isn’t a lot of furry sexy/kinky stuff out there, mind you.
-(That’d be a pretty disingenuous claim to make on this site, all things considered.)

-So, yes: the stories here combine furries and macrophilia to produce giant animal-people.
+That’s not to say that there isn’t a lot of sexy/kinky furry stuff out there, mind you, which (ahem) brings us back to this site.
+The stories here mix furries and macrophilia to produce giant animal-people.
 Why?
 Well: why not?
 Fantasies about giants nearly always have an uncivilized, primal edge, even when the giant is comparatively gentle.
 That’s also true of animal-people.
 So in that sense, it’s kind of a natural fit.
 Arilin goes more into depth on furries and macrophilia in general in an essay called “Dark Romance.”

 This isn’t to say that Arilin will never write a story with a human or a demihuman giantess, or that she doesn’t like them—she is, in fact, rather a fan of Karbo and his ridiculously dangerous world of Felarya.
 It’s just that so far she hasn’t.